isomerpages/moe-chijkcp/_announcements/School Canteen Advertisement.md

 description: ""
 ---
 <p>CHIJ (Katong) Primary&nbsp;would like to&nbsp;invite interested applicants
-to operate a&nbsp;Western &amp; Japanese stall (Halal) and Muslim Rice stall at 17 Martia Road, Singapore 424281.</p>
+to operate a&nbsp;Western &amp; Japanese stall (Halal) and/or Muslim Rice stall at 17 Martia Road, Singapore 424281.</p>
 <p>The contract is renewable on a yearly basis, subject to good performance.
 The student and staff population is estimated at 1,200.</p>